-Bea’s magical, funny, modern adaptation of LITTLE MERMAID, co-devised and produced by Pins and Needles Productions, was the hugely successful Christmas show for 2017 at the egg theatre in Bath.
-Her one-woman show, INFINITY POOL, a modern re-telling of Madame Bovary, had a sell-out, critically acclaimed run at the Edinburgh Festival in 2016.
+Bea’s magical, funny, modern adaptation of LITTLE MERMAID, as a musical co-devised and produced by Pins and Needles Productions, was the hugely successful Christmas show for 2017 at the egg theatre in Bath, and won Best Play for Children & Young People at the 2018 UK Theatre Awards.
+Her one-woman show, INFINITY POOL, a modern re-telling of Madame Bovary, had a sell-out run at the Edinburgh Festival in 2016.

 She was a finalist in the prestigious Susan Smith Blackburn Prize for AND THEN COME THE NIGHTJARS and was awarded the J.B.Priestly Award for a young writer of promise by the Royal Literary Fund.
 In November 2014 Bea was announced as the joint-winner of the inaugural Theatre 503 Playwriting Award for AND THEN COME THE NIGHTJARS, which was produced in a co-production with Theatre 503 and the Bristol Old Vic the following year, and had a UK tour in 2016.

 the egg, Theatre Royal Bath

 Produced by Pins & Needles Productions and the egg.
 Directed by Emma Earle & Cameron Carver, Designed by Zoe Squires

 Winner, Best Play for Children & Young People, UK Theatre Awards 2018